Looking At CrowdStrike Holdings's Recent Unusual Options Activity - CrowdStrike Holdings (NASDAQ:CRWD)

 CrowdStrike is a cloud-based cybersecurity company specializing in next-generation security verticals such as endpoint, cloud workload, identity, and security operations.
 CrowdStrike's primary offering is its Falcon platform that offers a proverbial single pane of glass for an enterprise to detect and respond to security threats attacking its IT infrastructure.
 The Texas-based firm was founded in 2011 and went public in 2019.

-Over the past month, 2 industry analysts have shared their insights on this stock, proposing an average target price of $517.5.
+In the last month, 3 experts released ratings on this stock with an average target price of $518.33.

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from Goldman Sachs has decided to maintain their Buy rating on CrowdStrike Holdings, which currently sits at a price target of $530. * In a cautious move, an analyst from Piper Sandler downgraded its rating to Neutral, setting a price target of $505.
+Click here for access. * An analyst from CFRA has revised its rating downward to Hold, adjusting the price target to $555. * Reflecting concerns, an analyst from Piper Sandler lowers its rating to Neutral with a new price target of $505. * An analyst from Morgan Stanley has revised its rating downward to Equal-Weight, adjusting the price target to $495.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.